quanterall/HaskellMaterials/basics/extras/optics.md

 2. Implement a version of `_oneOf` that uses `satisfying` instead of `prism'`.

 3. Create prisms for the `RelationshipStatus` structure from chapter 1:

+4. Create a function using lenses and prisms that takes a `UserProfile` and returns a `Maybe UserProfile` where it effectively answers the question whether a user is married to someone who has a userprofile on our page.

 ```haskell
 import Data.Time (Day)